MystenLabs/capybot/README.md

 The following parameters are required:

 - pool: The pool to monitor for price changes.
-- exchanges: The exchanges to compare with the pool.
-They should offer the same trading pairs as the pool.
+- exchange: The exchange to compare with the pool.
+It should offer the same trading pairs as the pool.
 - defaultAmounts: The default amounts of tokens to trade when the price difference exceeds the limit.
 - limit: The relative threshold for the price difference.
 A trade will be executed if the price difference is greater than this value.
 - For example, a value of 1.05 means that the price difference should be at least 5%.